withastro/astro/packages/integrations/vercel/README.md

 });
 ```

 After you build your site the `.output/` folder will contain your server-side rendered app.
-Since this feature is still in beta, you'll **need to add this Enviroment Variable to your Vercel project**: `ENABLE_FILE_SYSTEM_API=1`
+Since this feature is still in beta, you'll **need to add this Enviroment Variable to your Vercel project**: `ENABLE_FILE_SYSTEM_API=1`.
+[Learn how to set enviroment variables](https://vercel.com/docs/concepts/projects/environment-variables).

 Now you can deploy!